How Special Educational Needs and Disabilities (SENDCO) is organised has changed enormously. To understand more click below:

 Support for Learners

-Each learner identified as having SEN is entitled to support that is additional to or different from a normal curriculum.
+Each learner identified as having SEN-D is entitled to support that is additional to or different from a normal curriculum.
 The type of support given is dependent on the individual learning needs, and is intended to enable access to learning and overcome the barrier to learning identified.
-This support is described on a provision map which describes the interventions and actions that we undertake to support learners with SENDCO across the year groups.
+This support is described on a provision map which describes the interventions and actions that we undertake to support learners with SEN-D across the year groups.
 We modify the provision map regularly and it changes every year, as our learners and their needs change.
 Various strategies are used to adapt access to the curriculum including visual timetables, i-pads, computers, positive behaviour reward systems, writing frames and peer buddy systems.

 This support can come in a variety of ways in order to meet the needs of the child.
 The support for learners could look like: